krck/repRec-api/README.md

 `ufw enable`
 `ufw status`

+# 4 Development Workflows
+Recurring workflows during development, from updating the database to updating the live website

+## 4.1 Database

+The Entity Framework is used with a Code-First approach, meaning that database changes/updates have to be pushed from the local development machine in this way.

+> cmd must be in the main "repRec-api" folder, since relative paths are used

+Once database changes have been added to the `RepRecDbContext`, a new migration has to be crated:
+`dotnet-ef migrations add MIGRATION_NAME -o Database/Migrations/`

+The new migration can be applied to the database by running:
+`dotnet-ef database update`

+Otherwise, migrations can be removed or checked by running (remove always removes the last migration):
+`dotnet-ef migrations remove`
+`dotnet-ef migrations list`

-## 3.3 CI/CD
+## 4.2 CI/CD

-There will be no CI/CD setup as of now, but there is a simple server-side refresh script to pull all repos and update the containers
+There will be no CI/CD setup as of now, but there is a simple server-side refresh script:
+- Pulls all repositories (frontend/backend)
+    - In case of nasty conflicts use `git pull --rebase` manually
+- Shuts down all running containers
+- Forces a full rebuild of all containers with the new code
+- Starts and runs the updated containers (and outputs a list of all running ones)

-Located in the main folder:
+Located in the main folder on the server:
 `/var/www/repRec/update.sh`

 Update script: